RosterElf Logo

 Schedule and format of probationary review meetings.

-Feedback and support
+Feedback & support

-How feedback is provided and support offered.
+How feedback is given and support offered to new starters.

 Documentation

-Records maintained during the probation period.
+Records maintained throughout the probation period.

 Confirmation of employment

-Process for confirming permanent employment.
+Process for confirming ongoing permanent employment.

 Probation extension